 To certain sights, the only option is to drive up to the mountains.
 Distances in the mountains may look short at a glimpse but there are lots of steep roads up and downhills with tight curves, which make driving slower.
 The roads in the mountains are also narrow so you can't drive faster than 40 km/h, sometimes only 20 km/h.
-The majority of the mountain roads have good surfaces but if you happen to choose the wrong road, the surface may be awful.
+Most mountain roads have good surfaces, but if you choose the wrong road, the surface may be awful.
 Hence, careful route planning is vital while driving in Madeira.

 We advise relying on Google Maps but avoiding the smallest roads is still a wise choice.

 Madeira Island is famed for its extremely picturesque mountains.
 On the other hand, mountain driving is the most dangerous part of driving in Madeira.
 The uphills can be too steep, even 25% and a lot of super curvy roads.
 It takes a few hours to get used to driving on the mountain roads in Madeira.
 In some parts of the island, the roads are also extremely narrow.
 It is not a problem as long as there are no other cars but you need to slow down or even reverse when opposite traffic is coming.
 There are not many places for sudden drops and usually, those places have fences installed.